Maggie Tinsman

 Maggie Tinsman (born July 14, 1936) is an American politician who served as a Republican member of the Iowa State Senate from 1989 to 2007.

-Tinsman is an alumnus of the University of Colorado and the University of Iowa.
+Tinsman received a Bachelor of Arts in 1958 from the University of Colorado Boulder and a Master of Social Work in 1974 from the University of Iowa.
 Before her election to the state senate she served for 10 years as a Scott County Supervisor.

 Tinsman ran for the Republican nomination for the 1996 U.S. Senate election, finishing 2nd in the primary behind Congressman Jim Ross Lightfoot.

 After leaving office, she has run a lobbying group involved in issues related to early childhood education.